UTSFabSoc/Docs/content/3D Printing/Piper.md

 ![[Pasted image 20250910132233.png|300]]

 Piper is a Bambu Labs P1P, It's a CoreXY printer which means it is capable of some of the most stable and precise printing.
 In its current configuration it can only be loaded with a single colour of filament at a time.

-A minor downside is its much less user friendly display on the printer itself
+A minor downside is that its much less user friendly display on the printer itself

 > [!help] Technician Links
 > - [[Accessing Bambu Labs Printers]]